human-conditions/yodrew.github.io-original/_pages/protocol.md

 Power manifests in every movement, thought, and feeling.
 Fitness, magnetism, relaxedness, and humor all signify the power to live.
 Money represents it externally.
 A powerful person controls his own life in ordinary ways and adapts easily to circumstance.
 Peace, freedom, prosperity, and joy characterize powerful people and societies alike.

 Everyone alive has power to some degree.
 Those without it are dead.
-While it has has immediate social effects, it is primarily personal.
+While it has immediate social effects, it is primarily personal.
 It is not power over others.
 Real power grows from within, not out of the barrel of a gun.

 Like any capacity, trauma significantly damages personal power.
 The routine brutality of civilization pushes people to the brink of powerlessness.
 Power becomes the motive of nearly all activity.
 Power turns to aggression.
 A drama unfolds.
 Some people become control freaks, power-lusters, and abusers.
 Others become perennial victims or rescuers.
 Roles suddenly reverse.
 Fear, violence, and evil touch everyone.
 War, repression, poverty, slavery, epidemics, and corruption all signify a collective lack of power.